 Budget and Spending

 If we want to stay competitive as a state we MUST reign in any wasteful spending and get control of our budget!
 We need to examine spending priorities and look into which state agencies and departments are obsolete or duplicative.
-California taxpayers deserve a representative who will make the tough decisions about our spending priorities and not just keep raising taxes to pay for more spending.
+As an Assembly member I have fought to focus our resources on public safety, helping those in need of a hand up, such as our foster youth, and making government work efficiently and effectively to grow our local economy from the ground up.

-I have worked closely with area law enforcement as a member of Santa Clarita’s Public Safety Sub Committee.
-The early release of criminals through Assembly Bill 109, and the reduction of many serious crimes from felonies to misdemeanors through Prop.
+I have worked closely with area law enforcement as a former member of Santa Clarita’s Public Safety Sub Committee.
+The early release of hardened criminals through Assembly Bill 109, and the reduction of many serious crimes from felonies to misdemeanors through Prop.
 47 has caused crime to rise throughout the state.
 We now have more criminals on the street, more drug problems, and more homelessness, and it puts our families and communities at risk.
-I will take a tough stand against the politically correct attitudes of Sacramento and ensure that criminals stay in jail and that we put the safety of our families ahead of feel-good policies.
+I will take a tough stand against the politically correct attitudes of Sacramento and ensure that criminals who commit serious offenses stay in jail and that we put the safety of our families ahead of pie-in-the-sky policies.

 California residents are taxed enough.
-Our fiscal problems aren’t a lack of revenue – they are a lack of spending restraint.
+Our state does not suffer from a lack of revenue –a lack of smart spending priorities is the real problem.
 If it weren’t for the protections of Prop 13 California property owners would have been taxed into oblivion with many of our seniors, the disabled and others on a fixed income priced out of their own homes.
-California taxpayers pay the highest taxes in the country and its time to get our priorities straight if we want a strong economy.
+Now with the arrival of the new gas taxes and vehicle license fees Californians are yet again being taxed out of prosperity.
+We can do better.

 Transportation and Infrastructure

 Key to our economy and our quality of life, transportation must be a priority in Sacramento.
 When I served on the SCAG Transportation Subcommittee and currently as a council member, the need for increased investment in our transportation system has been one of my focus areas.
-The state of our roads and highways and other critical infrastructure is causing traffic delays and costing individuals and businesses billions in lost productivity.
-We can no longer allow our road funds to be hijacked for other uses and I will insist that funding of our roads is a priority.
+Now the state has admitted to diverting billions in back taxes and fees from infrastructure spending and has instead demanded a new 52 billion dollar tax and fee increase on drivers.
+Our focus needs to return to traffic mitigation, road maintenance, and access to sensible mass transit, not just throwing billions of new tax dollars at a broken system.

 This issue tracks very closely with small business and regulations.
-Most jobs today are created by small businesses but with all the new rules and regulations that Sacramento comes up every year it has become extremely challenging for small businesses to operate here.
-We need to assist these entrepreneurs to create new jobs and industries in our state but reducing regulations that are unnecessary or duplicative.
+Most jobs today are created by small businesses but with all the new rules and regulations that Sacramento comes up with every year it has become extremely challenging for small businesses to operate here.
+We need to assist these entrepreneurs to create new jobs and industries in our state but reducing regulations that are unnecessary or duplicative, and creating new incentives and support for companies to create jobs locally.

 CEMEX, Aliso Canyon, Whittaker-Bermite and Santa Susana

 These are important issues in various corners of our Assembly District.
 Addressing them requires someone who understands them, the impact they have on their communities, and a commitment to those communities.
-I will continue my work on these issues with our local, state and federal partners to ensure that the ongoing issues are resolved.
-This includes ensuring the massive CEMEX mine doesn’t open; the Aliso Canyon gas leak is permanently sealed and the residents are safe and secure in their homes; and that Santa Susana and Whittaker Bermite cleanup projects are continuously monitored and the communities assured that the sites are clean and safe.
+Public health is a cornerstone of public safety, which is why I will continue my work on these issues with our local, state and federal partners to ensure that the ongoing issues are resolved.
+This includes ensuring the massive CEMEX mine doesn’t open; the Aliso Canyon gas leak is permanently addressed and the residents are safe and secure in their homes; and that Santa Susana and Whittaker Bermite cleanup projects are continuously monitored and the communities assured that the sites are clean and safe.